overhead shot of plate full of gnocchi Bolognese and a hand around the plate

 How to Store Potato Gnocchi

 Potato gnocchi can be easily frozen and kept in the freezer for a few months.
 To freeze potato gnocchi properly cover a baking dish with parchment paper and spread them out with a little bit of distance among them.
+Don’t create layers.
 Place the tray into the freezer and when they are completely frozen you can move them into a freezer bag.

 Why Gnocchi dough is too sticky?